migben/Simple-JS-Practice/README.md

 # Description
 This is a set of simple JS scripts built for practicing and learning more about javascript.

-## Projects:
+## Scripts:

 - ### Sound-Keys